 Mushrooms à la Grecque recipe

-50ml olive oil
+- 50 ml olive oil

-400g whole button mushrooms, any dirt brushed off (if larger, then slice)
+- 400 g whole button mushrooms, any dirt brushed off (if larger, then slice)

-Juice of half a lemon (make sure no pips)
+- Juice of half a lemon, make sure no pips

-2 or 3 tbsps of white wine vinegar
+- 2 tbsp white wine vinegar

-2 cloves of garlic, thinly sliced
+- 2 cloves garlic, thinly sliced

-2 fresh bay leaves
+- 2 fresh bay leaves

-2 fresh sprigs of thyme
+- 2 fresh sprigs of thyme

-1 tsp of Maldon’s sea salt
+- 1 tsp sea salt

-Ground white pepper, to taste
+- Ground white pepper, to taste

 - Add the rest of the ingredients.
 Simmer for around ten minutes then serve or leave to cool and serve later.